TypeRocket/docs/v5/composer-install.md

 Before installing TypeRocket using composer, [be aware of the licensing restrictions and our advice on how TypeRocket should be used](https://typerocket.com/how-to-use-and-install-typerocket/).

-## Install TypeRocket Pro with Composer
+## Install TypeRocket with Composer

+**Important**: Composer `2.0+` is required.

 To install TypeRocket using composer, first [download composer](https://getcomposer.org/download/) and install it globally.
 You can [read the full instructions on the composer.org website](https://getcomposer.org/doc/00-intro.md).

 ### 2. Installation Types

-There are two recommended ways to download and install TypeRocket Pro using composer:
+There are two recommended ways to download and install TypeRocket using composer:

 1. WordPress MU Plugin install.
 2. Root install.